Nashra-Tazmeen/Nashra-Tazmeen/README.md

 Continuously improving my skills in:

--Learning advanced NLP techniques using transformer models like BERT for diverse text-processing tasks.
+-Advanced NLP techniques using transformer models like BERT for diverse text-processing tasks.

 -Gaining expertise in fine-tuning large language models (LLMs) for generative AI applications.